How To Work Remotely – And Enjoy It, Too

 I like my schedule.
 I get to spend more time with my kids and they regularly bring me drawings to put on the wall for everyone to see.
 They know that when my door is closed, they can’t come in without knocking and that when my door is open, I can be distracted.
 This would never happen with traditional office work.

-What advice would you offer someone who is looking to start remote work?
+What tips would you offer to someone who wants to start remote work?

 Don’t work remotely for companies that aren’t remote first.
 They will almost always have a bit a distrust for you and the communication will almost always be lacking.
 It’s too easy for those who work in an office to meet up without you, causing you to miss out on specific information or context.